PA ++++ in Sunscreen: What It Means & Why It Matters

 How Sunscreen Works

-To understand the rating systems used on your favorite products, it’s important to understand how sunscreen protects your skin.
+To understand the rating systems used on your favorite products, it’s important to know how sunscreen protects your skin.

-Sunscreens can come in a variety of forms: sprays, gels, wax, lotion, and mineral powders tend to be the most popular options.
+Sunscreens can come in a variety of forms: lotions and mineral powders tend to be the most popular options.
 Sunscreen products are typically made up of a mix of inorganic and organic chemicals.

 Sunscreen Rating Systems